-The Army is divided into the Field Force, Forces in Papua New Guinea, and the Australian Support Area, with both Regular and Citizen Military Forces elements in each.
+The Army is divided into the Field Force, and the Australian Support Area, with both Regular and Citizen Military Forces elements in each.
 The basic formation of the Field Force is the division, which consists of nine infantry battalions with supporting arms and service units.
 Within the division three task force headquarters can command varying combinations of divisional units.
 The substantial part of the combat elements of one Regular and two C.M.F. divisions have been raised, together with logistic support units.
-The Regular element of the Forces in Papua New Guinea consists of two battalions of the Pacific Islands Regiment with a number of supporting units.
-An infantry battalion forms the major C.M.F. element.
 The Australian Support Area provides the training, administrative, and command structures on the mainland.